qaqland/wless/README.md

 ## Install(WIP)

-The officially supported Linux distributions are Alpine Linux and Deepin.
+The officially supported Linux distributions are Alpine Linux and deepin Linux.

 ## Compile